This course may be taken prior to or during the same term.

-The student teaching program, administered through the Department of Teacher Education and Education Leadership, consists of a semester-long full-time practicum in schools, or a two-semesters' long full-time internship supervised by a highly qualified teacher who has completed Clinical Educator Training.
+The student teaching program, administered through the Department of Teacher Education and Education Leadership, consists of a semester-long full-time practicum in schools, or a two-semesters' long full-time internship supervised by a highly qualified teacher.
 The student teaching/internship experience is scheduled during the student’s senior year.

 Requirements for admission to student teaching/internship include the following: